-The exposure to liquidity risk is measured by a liquidity coverage ratio ("LCR") under two prescribed liquidity stress scenarios.
-The main purpose of the model is to measure the compliance to the approved risk appetite defined in the Liquidity Risk Policy.
+The exposure to liquidity risk is measured by liquidity coverage ratios ("LCRs") under extreme liquidity stress scenarios on short-term, near-term and longer-term horizons.
+The main purpose of the model is to measure the compliance to the approved risk appetite defined in the Liquidity Risk Management Framework.
 As a Company standard, the liquidity stress testing is performed monthly or more frequently if needed.